amouzard/KGeoGebra/README.md

  - *relations.dict*: a dictionary map relations to unique ids
  - *train.txt*: the KGE model is trained to fit this data set
  - *valid.txt*: create a blank file if no validation data is available
- - *test.txt*: the KGE model is evaluated on this data set
+ - *test.txt*: the KGE models are evaluated on this data set
+- *X_test.txt*: the KGE models are also evaluated on 9 pattern-specific test data sets.
+X stands for A, C, S, AC, AS, CS, ACS, UA, UC, and US.

 **Train**